Trophy Alaska Caribou Sheep Hunting List Alaska Moose

 Scope Cover

-Sleeping Bag Rated to about 10 degrees.
+Sleeping Bag Rated to about 20 degrees.
 Down is lightest, but keep it dry!
+Line the stuff sack with a plastic bag.

 Space Blanket The large, reinforced kind, NOT the thin ones as big as a cigarette pack.